Fringe benefits

 This addition can transform the look of your blankets, shawls, cushions, and wall hangings, giving them a unique and finished appearance.
 Here we give you the skills you need to achieve this simple technique.

-1. Prepare Your Yarn: Cut pieces of yarn that are twice the length you would like the fringe to be, and fold these in half to create a loop.
+1. Prepare Your Yarn: Cut pieces of yarn that are twice the length you would like the finished fringe to be.
+I like to wrap my yarn around a piece of stiff cardboard (like a notebook cover) to make cutting multiple uniform lengths quick and easy.
+Fold these pieces in half to create a loop at the top.

-3. Wrap and Pull: Wrap the 2 ends of the yarn over the hook.
+3. Wrap and Pull: Bring the loose ends of your yarn up and wrap them over the hook.

-5. Tighten and Neaten: From the right side, gently pull on the yarn ends to tighten and use your fingertips to neaten the loop.
+5. Tighten and Neaten: From the right side, gently tug on the yarn ends to snug the knot up against the edge of the fabric.
+Use your fingertips to smooth out the strands and neaten the loop so it sits flat.

-Remember, the beauty of crochet lies in the details.
-A simple fringe can turn a basic project into a masterpiece.
-So, grab your hook and yarn, and let's add some fringes to our crochet world!
+Remember, the beauty of crafting lies in the details and the slow, rhythmic care you pour into each stitch.
+A simple fringe isn't just an addition—it's a way to turn a basic piece into something deeply personal and comforting.
+So grab your favourite hook, put the kettle on, and let's add some cosy texture to our crochet world!

 Happy Crocheting!